LogicAnalyzer/report/chapters/chapter8/chapter8_conclusion.md

 # Conclusions and Future Work #

 We learned a lot from this project.
-Some of the biggest take aways were project management and scope.
+Some of the biggest takeaways were project management and scope.
 We originally had lofty goals for our project that required more time and effort than we had available during our last year at San Jose State University.
 We also decided that we wanted to create something that we were proud of, and chose difficult to implement features that would be difficult for

 ## Future Work ##